James-Glennon/Portfolio-project-2--JavaScript/README.md

 ![webpage with background backup](assets/images/readme-images/background_gradient.png)

-And a solid red background should the gradient fails to load.
+And a solid red background should the gradient fail to load.

 ![webpage with solid red background](assets/images/readme-images/background_solid.png)